sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-csv.rst

    :alt: readwrite
    :width: 80%

-Save csv file
+Save CSV File
 ----------------

-It save csv file in specified location, use below field for csv file
+It saves CSV Files in specified location.
+Use the below field for CSV File

-* PATH : Select specified path of csv file to be saved
+* PATH : Select specified path of CSV File to be saved
-* SEPERATOR : CSV separtor
+* SEPERATOR : CSV separator
 * HEADER : True or false depending on file type

 Processor Configuration